 Even the cemeteries were pretty.
 Lined with palm trees, crushed sandstone encircled perfect white headstones and crosses; every last plot compassionately adorned with colourful silk flowers to honour residents passed.

 St Barts has several protected marine reserves for snorkelling and diving.
-Grass beds lining the seafloor supported green turtles that surfaced for air and swum around our boat whilst anchored in Gustavia Bay and later in stunning Anse du Colombier.
+Grass beds lining the seafloor supported green turtles that surfaced for air and swum around our boat whilst anchored in Gustavia Bay and later in stunning purchasepropecia Anse du Colombier.